-Chapter XXI1 - Judicial Mediation
+Chapter XXI - Judicial Mediation

-Article 1871 - Judicial mediation
+Article 187 - Judicial mediation

-- 1. After a claim has been filed with the court, a case that falls within the jurisdiction of a judicial mediation may be transferred to a mediator (a natural or legal person) in order to conclude the dispute by a settlement between the parties. - 2.
+- 1. After a claim has been filed with the court, a case that falls within the jurisdiction of a judicial mediation may be transferred to a mediator (a natural or legal person) in order to conclude the dispute by a settlement between the parties. - [1.
+After a claim has been filed with the court, a case subject to judicial mediation may be transferred to a mediator to conclude the dispute by a settlement between the parties.
+(Shall become effective from 1 January 2020)] - 2.
 A ruling on referring the case to a mediator may not be appealed.

-Article 1872 - Provisions that are to be applied to cases falling under the judicial mediation
+Article 187 - Provisions that are to be applied to cases falling under the judicial mediation

-The procedures of this Code shall be applied to cases that fall under a judicial mediation, taking into consideration peculiarities of this Chapter.
+The procedures of this Code shall be applied to cases that fall under a judicial mediation, taking into consideration peculiarities of this chapter.